 "vectors": { "size": 768, "distance": "Cosine" }Qdrant architecture by layer

-The diagram below shows a typical Qdrant setup in a product system: API, ingestion, collections and shards, vector indexes, filters, WAL, segments, and cluster operations.
+A typical Qdrant setup in a product system is built from several layers, and a failure in any of them shows up in the results: API, ingestion, collections and shards, vector indexes, filters, WAL, segments, and cluster operations.

 system view